HuyGiaLuu/luugiahuy.github.io/README.md

       </div>
     </div>
     <div class="about">
-      <h3>About Me</h3>Luu Gia HUY, born on MAY 8, 2005, is from BEN TRE city, BEN TRE, Vietnam.
+      <h3>About Me</h3>Luu Gia Huy, born on MAY 8, 2005, is from BEN TRE city, BEN TRE, Vietnam.
 He is currently a student studying at the University of Information Technology - Ho Chi Minh City National University
     </div>
     <div class="contact">
       <h3>Contact Me</h3>